SSR-ds/Time-Series-with-Python/README.md

 2) While there are many methods to impute missing data such as global mean and median we have to adopt a different approach for time series data
         They are bfill, ffill, Offset Method(Takes from last year and imputes it), rolling window method

+3) Moving Averages - There are various types of moving averages in Time Series Concept.
+   They are